OpenMeet-Team/survey/internal/oauth/README.md

 # OAuth Package - ATProto OAuth Implementation

-This package implements Bluesky ATProto OAuth 2.0 for the survey service.
+This package implements ATProto OAuth 2.0 for the survey service.

 ## Components